na-na-hi/renget/archive/nikg-advice-voice_lines.md

 1. It's like my feelings for you... have become thiiiiiiiis big!
 2. Dogs are great, but you're pretty cool too, Trainer.
 3. I hope you'll join my on my walks soon. *giggle*

+##Blanc

+>Blabla Status
+(oω>)7~♡

+>Gift Received
+1. Today is my lucky day!
+2. Did you REALLY give one of these to Noir as well?
+3. Wow!
+I'm sooo happy! ... but how am I supposed to share half of this with Noir?

+>Affection Lvl Up
+1. If i'm fond of you then i'm sure Noir would be too.
+Whatddya say the three of us go on a date together someday?
+2. Because it's YOU I wouldn't mind if you hog all my luck.
+3. I'm ALL yours, Pit Boss.
+Body and mind.

 ##Brid
 >Blabla Status